imbue-ai/untitled-ai.github.io/_posts/2020-08-24-understanding-self-supervised-contrastive-learning.md

 class="med-image"
 %}

 [^opt]: The original BYOL implementation uses the LARS optimizer for 1000 epochs, with a batch size of 4096 and a warmup period of 10 epochs.
-We are currently running experiments to determine whether the optimizer plays a role in the performance change we notice here.
+See <a href="/appendix-for-understanding-self-supervised-contrastive-learning.html#appendix-c">Appendices C and D</a> for experiments around these and other hyper-parameters.

 ### Why did this happen?